Why study this course

 Explore Your Path to a Rewarding Career in Early Childhood Education.

-Our Foundation Degree in Early Childhood Education is a dynamic and comprehensive program that blends practical experience with campus-based learning sessions, carefully designed to accommodate your existing work or volunteer commitments.
+Our Foundation Degree in Early Childhood Education is a dynamic and comprehensive programme that blends practical experience with campus-based learning sessions, carefully designed to accommodate your existing work or volunteer commitments.
 With just one weekly on-campus session, you can seamlessly continue your career journey while enhancing your skills and knowledge over a two-year period.
-It's important to note that this Foundation degree serves as the first two years of a full-time degree program, providing you with a solid foundation for your educational aspirations.
+It's important to note that this Foundation degree serves as the first two years of a full-time degree programme, providing you with a solid foundation for your educational aspirations.

 During the first year of the programme, you will embark on a transformative journey into higher education.
 You'll gain a deep understanding of learning principles and explore the intricate link between theory and practice in meeting the unique needs of children.
-Our program empowers you to analyse your role within the early years sector, facilitating your professional growth and development.
+Our programme empowers you to analyse your role within the early years sector, facilitating your professional growth and development.
 Additionally, you will delve into modules covering child development and social interactions, enriching your practical knowledge and skills.

 As you progress into the second year, you will delve deeper into essential topics.
 Modules in inclusion, equality, and diversity will equip you with the tools to create inclusive learning environments.
 You will also focus on developing and supporting children, expanding young minds through pedagogy and practice, and honing your reflective skills.
 Moreover, you will have the invaluable opportunity to collaborate with fellow students from diverse backgrounds and related courses.
 This collaboration will broaden your perspectives, enhancing your employability and enriching your understanding of working with children and young people.

-Throughout all stages of our program, the Foundation Degree in Early Childhood Education in Practice aligns closely with the stringent full and relevant criteria set by the Department for Education.
+Throughout all stages of our programme, the Foundation Degree in Early Childhood Education in Practice aligns closely with the stringent full and relevant criteria set by the Department for Education.
 We also adhere to the Graduate Competency (GC) requirements outlined by the Early Childhood Studies Degree Network, ensuring that you receive an education that meets the highest professional standards in the field of early childhood education.

 What you will study